The features of the new format include the following:

 Where can I use what I am learning?

-Our Fourth Friday Dance is a great place to practice.
+The Second Friday Dance Social and the Fourth Friday Dance are great ways to practice what you are learning during group and private lessons.
 We also publicize other events, as well as clubs, in the community where you can go to dance.

 How can I practice or learn without a partner?